sse-secure-systems/connaisseur/docs/validators/sigstore_cosign.md

 > :octicons-light-bulb-16: **Note**: At present, it [seems to be necessary](https://github.com/sigstore/cosign/issues/587#issuecomment-1062510930) to suffix your registry server URL with `/v1/`.
 This may become unnecessary in the future.

-In the above cases, the secret name in Connaisseur configuration would be `secret_name: my-secret`.
+In the above cases, the secret name in Connaisseur configuration would be `secretName: my-secret`.
 It is possible to provide one Kubernetes secret with a `config.json` for authentication to multiple private registries and referencing this in multiple validators.

 #### k8s_keychain

-Specification of `auth.k8s_keychain: true` in the validator configuration passes the `--k8s-keychain` to `cosign` when performing image validation.
+Specification of `auth.k8sKeychain: true` in the validator configuration passes the `--k8s-keychain` to `cosign` when performing image validation.
 Thus, [k8schain](https://pkg.go.dev/github.com/google/go-containerregistry/pkg/authn/k8schain) is used by `cosign` to pick up ambient registry credentials from the environment and for example use workload identities in case of common cloud providers.

 For example, when validating against an ECR private repository, the credentials of an IAM user allowed to perform actions